berryma4/metadata-forms-gui-archive/docs/documentation/actions_roadmap.md

   * Apply basic security for these objects based on JSession
   * Add basic OIDC support for the server
   * Add Native HTTPS functionality to the server so if we have a valid cert it can support HTTPS
+  * Utility to convert arbitrary TSV file into a searchable permuted index one file per column with optional specification to combine columns such as first, last middle name.
+    * File bisect server utility to find object identity from matching tokens
+    * Alternative upload to Firebase after converting to JSON and reference there.
+This would be more consistent with a desirable long term deployment pattern.
 * **Support stylesheets specified in the form metadata**.
 These are  are added at runtime by naming in the form specification.
 Must support interpolation.
 * **Support Alternative Style sheets by Brand**.
 Ideally show that as a interpolation parameter.
 Allows a single form to be rendered with different look and feel.
 Ability to specify custom style in uri such as abc.com#style=x3 that causes a style sheet to be added to the page.
 The list of stylesheets is computed from a spec in the form and if the style parameter is present in the file is interpolated into the style URI from parameters specified in the URI.
 * Display Rather than Edit Mode for Form - Support display mode which either renders the widget without the edit components or which changes the CSS selector to hide the edit field,  disables the field for editing changes the spacing to a tighter space.
 Should support transition to display mode rather than edit mode as simple function call.